-- geology/stratigraphy such as alluvium, volcanic, metamorphic - aquifer type such as confined, unconfined, karst or perched - depth to and thickness of the aquifers - the significance of the resource at a local and regional scale - depth to water level and seasonal changes in levels - groundwater flow directions (defined from water level contours) - interaction with surface water - interaction with sea/salt water - possible sources of recharge - vulnerability to pollution.
+- geology/stratigraphy such as alluvium, volcanic, metamorphic

+- aquifer type such as confined, unconfined, karst or perched

+- depth to and thickness of the aquifers

+- the significance of the resource at a local and regional scale

+- depth to water level and seasonal changes in levels

+- groundwater flow directions (defined from water level contours)

+- groundwater yield

+- groundwater quality

+- interaction with surface water

+- interaction with saline water

+- possible sources of recharge

+- vulnerability to pollution.

-The data obtained from the groundwater survey should be sufficient to enable specification of the major ionic species, pH, electrical conductivity, total dissolved solids and any potentially toxic or harmful substances.
+Outline a strategy to develop a monitoring program that would satisfactorily monitor groundwater resources both before and after commencement of operations.
+The data obtained from the groundwater survey will be sufficient to enable specification of the major ionic species, pH, electrical conductivity, total dissolved solids and any potentially toxic or harmful substances.

-Describe the environmental values of the underground waters of the affected area in terms of:
+The EIS should describe the environmental values of the underground waters of the affected area in terms of the: values identified in the Environmental Protection (Water) Policy.

-- values identified in the Environmental Protection (Water) Policy - sustainability, including both quality and quantity - physical integrity, fluvial processes and morphology of groundwater resources.